-Emotional abuse often occurs when the child sees or hears domestic abuse occurring in the home.
-The cross-government definition of domestic violence and abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
-The abuse can encompass, but is not limited to:

-psychological; physical; sexual; financial; and emotional.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional psychological impact on children.
+Children can be victims of domestic abuse.
+They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
+The cross-government definition of domestic violence and abuse is that it may be a single incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+The abuse can encompass but is not limited to: psychological; physical; sexual; financial; and emotional.
+Exposure to domestic abuse and/or violence can have a serious, detrimental, and long-term impact on a child's health, wellbeing, development, and ability to learn.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.

-The Domestic Abuse Act 2021 introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right.
+The Domestic Abuse Act (2021) introduced the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right.
 Under the statutory definition, both the person who is carrying out the behaviour and the person to whom the behaviour is directed towards must be aged 16 or over and they must be "personally connected" (as defined in section 2 of the 2021 Act).

-Operation Encompass helps Police and schools work together to provide emotional and practical help to children and families where abuse is happening.
+Operation Encompass operates in all Police forces across England.
+It helps Police and schools work together to provide emotional and practical help to children and families where abuse is happening.
 The system ensures that when the Police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the Police will inform the DSL in school before the child or children arrive at school the following day.
 This ensures that the school has up to date relevant information about the child's circumstances and can enable immediate support to be put in place, according to the child's needs.
-Operation Encompass does not replacestatutory safeguarding procedures.
+Operation Encompass does not replace statutory safeguarding procedures.
 Where appropriate, the Police and/or schools should make a referral to local authority children's Social Care if they are concerned about a child's welfare.
 More information about the scheme and how schools can become involved is available on the Operation Encompass website.